Founder & Lead Editor

 Design and Build Quality

-- Upper: It’s a busy mix of breathable mesh bases with angular overlays of nubuck and suede.
-This layering isn't just for show; it adds structural integrity that keeps your foot locked in.
+- Upper: It's a busy mix of breathable mesh bases with angular overlays of nubuck and suede.
+This layering isn't just for show; it adds structure that helps keep your foot locked in.

 - Midsole: The PU (Polyurethane) midsole is the star.
-It’s firm but responsive.
-Unlike soft EVA foam that bottoms out, PU keeps its shape for years.
+It's firm but responsive.
+Unlike soft EVA foam that bottoms out, PU holds its shape for years.

 - Outsole: The rubber coverage is extensive, providing solid grip.
 It's durable enough that you won't see bald spots after a few months of city walking.

-- Weight: We have to address the elephant in the room—or rather, on your feet.
+- Weight: We have to address the elephant in the room.
 At roughly 455g (16 oz), these are heavy.
-You definitely feel them after a long day.
+You feel them after a long day.

 - Durability: Generally excellent.
 The outsole is tank-like.
 However, some users have noted that the synthetic "leather" bits can be prone to creasing or minor cracking if you abuse them in harsh weather.